CONABIO/satmo/docs/install.rst

 Autostart
 ^^^^^^^^^

-It's important to have the near real time command of the system start automatically (e.g.: after server maintenance and restart).
-For that, a @reboot cron task can be created.
+It may be required to have the near real time mode of the system starting automatically on system startup, hence avoiding having to restart it manually after every system reboot, maintenance, etc.S For that, a @reboot cron task can be created.
 See the explanations below.

 .. code-block:: bash

     # As xtuser, enter crontab edit mode by running:
     crontab -e
     # And add the following line to the file
-    @reboot . ~/.profile; /home/xtuser/.virtualenvs/satmo/bin/satmo_nrt.py --day_vars chlor_a nflh sst Kd_490 --night_vars sst --l1a_vars afai fai --north 33 --south 3 --west -122 --east -72 -d /export/isilon/datos2/satmo2_data/ -multi 3 > /home/xtuser/nrt_log.log &
+    @reboot . ~/.profile; . /data/ocssw/OCSSW_bash.env; /home/xtuser/.virtualenvs/satmo/bin/satmo_nrt.py --day_vars chlor_a nflh sst Kd_490 --night_vars sst --l1a_vars afai fai --north 33 --south 3 --west -122 --east -72 -d /export/isilon/datos2/satmo2_data/ -multi 3 > /home/xtuser/nrt_log.log &

+This crontab entry will run the ``satmo_nrt.py`` command on system startup, with the defined parameters.

 .. _travis file: https://github.com/CONABIO/satmo/blob/master/.travis.yml